enkidevs/curriculum/regular-expressions/introduction/practical-applications-i/regex-password-validation.md

 ---
 ## Content

-You'll have probably seen these types of messages on all your favorite sites: *“Your password must have at least 8 characters, including an upper case letter, a lowercase letter and a number”*.
+You have probably seen these types of messages on all your favorite sites: *“Your password must have at least 8 characters, including an upper case letter, a lowercase letter and a number”*.

 And sometimes even a symbol character to make sure you'll never remember your password in the future... 🤔